 I would tell her that “being a writer” is different from the process of writing—and that it’s the process that matters.
 We live in a fast-paced world where fame is over-valued.
 The only thing you truly have to do to be a writer is: write.
 In time, you’ll find the story that really ignites your talent, or you’ll get enough practice under your belt to complete a long project, like a novel or even a trilogy.
 But the rush to get to the point where you’re holding a finished book in your hand is just an illusion.
 In the end, after the book is out, it’s the time you spent working on it (especially those really great writing days!) that you’ll remember.

-INKLINGS CELEBRATE
+INKLINGS CONNECT

 A special thanks to Kelly McWilliams for sharing with us!
-You can find more of her books here
+You can find more of her books here:

 Kelly McWilliams is a mixed-race writer who has always gravitated towards stories about crossing boundaries and forging new identities.
 For this and so many other reasons, young adult literature will always be close to her heart.
 She is a graduate of the Walnut Hill School for the Arts and Brown University.
 Her upcoming novel, Agnes at the End of the World, benefitted from a We Need Diverse Books Mentorship.